 - Type list disk to display all the storage media connected to your system.

-- Type select disk X where X is the number of the disk you want to format.
+- Enter select disk X where X is the number of the disk you want to format.

 - Type clean and press enter to erase all the data on the drive.